-WESTLAKE VILLAGE, CA – In a rapidly changing economy, two powerful forces – mid-management corporate professionals caught in downsizing seeking cash flow, and business owners burdened by the fiscal strains of their companies – are converging to present unprecedented small to mid-size business opportunities, an area business brokerage specialist reports.
+WESTLAKE VILLAGE, CA – In a rapidly changing economy, a business brokerage ventura county observes two powerful forces.
+Mid-management corporate professionals caught in downsizing seeking cash flow, and business owners burdened by the fiscal strains of their companies – are converging to present unprecedented small to mid-size business opportunities, an area business brokerage specialist reports.

 Randall J. Barondess, director of Troop Business Brokerage/Commercial Real Estate in Westlake Village, CA, says objectively evaluating the prospects for the sale or purchase of a business is critical to this process.
 Troop Business Brokerage helps companies package themselves for sale, and assists potential buyers find the right company to fit their needs.